t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hid_bug"></a>
-*Q: What's this about a bug in deniability?*
+*Q: What's this about a flaw in deniability?*

-*A:* TODO
+*A:*
+There is a known flaw in the way DoxBox handles Plausible Deniability (PD).
+For PD to work the file (or partition or disc) containing the Box must be filled with data indistinguishable m encrypted data.
+However by default when creating a 'DoxBox' file, DoxBox only fills it with zeros.
+While there is a manual option to overwrite a file with crypto data there is a problem with this:
+The fact that a user has done this on a file tells an attacker that this file contains a hidden box. even if the user does with on every Box created, the fact that this is done tells an attacker that at least one must have a hidden Box.

+The solution is for all new boxes to be filled with random data by default. this will be implemented in the next version of DoxBox.

 * * *

-<a name="best_practises"></a>
+<a name="best_practices"></a>
 *Q: How should I use DoxBox for the best security?*

 *A:* 	The most tested encryption scheme used by DoxBox is the LUKS scheme however the native scheme has some extra features.
 The most widely used supported cypher is AES.

 In Windows numerous apps leak data to various places, including temp files, the registry, swap space, and your home folder.
-To minimise this its recommended to only open files on your box using 'portableapps' TODO:link.
+To minimise this its recommended to only open files on your box using ['Portable Apps'](TODO:link).
 These generally won't save data in the registry, or your home folder.
-The portable apps should be installed on the Box itself, as they save their configuration, including MRU lists in the portableapp directory.
+The portable apps should be installed on the Box itself, as they save their configuration, including MRU lists in the PortableApp directory.
 Some other things to do:
 - Schedule a free space erasing program to overwrite any free disk space regularly.
-- Have a fixed size swap file - this reduces the chance swap will be left unerased on the disk.
+- Have a fixed size swap file - this reduces the chance swap will be left un-erased on the disk.
 - Clean out your windows MRU list regularly.
-- Use open source apps and simple apps (eg text editors instead of word processors) wherever possible.
+- Use open source apps wherever possible.
+- Use simple 'do one thing' apps (e.g. text editors instead of word processors) wherever possible.
+-	enable Windows pagefile overwrite-on shutdown facility (see Microsoft knowledge-base article Q182086: How to Clear the Windows NT Paging File at Shutdown)

 * * *

 <a name="pass_length"></a>
 *Q: The help says I should have a keyphrase with one character per bit of the key.
-This is impossible to remember so you must have made a mistake*
+This is impossible to remember, so you must have made a mistake*

 *A:* 	There is no mistake.

-The normal way to attack encryption like this is to do a 'dictionary' attack that consists of trying many keyphrases automatically. this is because the keyphrase is normally the weakset part of the cypher. in order for the kephrase to be as strong as the rest of the encryption, it has to have at least as much information content as the 'key' used internally ([*](#pass_note)).
+The normal way to attack encryption like this is to do a 'dictionary' attack that consists of trying many keyphrases automatically. this is because the keyphrase is normally the weakest part of the cypher. in order for the keyphrase to be as strong as the rest of the encryption, it has to have at least as much information content as the 'key' used internally ([*](#pass_note)).
 The information content of normal English text is about [1.1](http://pit-claudel.fr/clement/blog/an-experimental-estimation-of-the-entropy-of-english-in-50-lines-of-python-code/) bits per character (including spaces), so for 256 bits it needs to be about 224 characters long or about 45 words.
 For comparison, the previous sentence contains 168 characters.

 Using special characters and misspellings increases the information content slightly but not as much as you may think, and reduces the memorability/bit ratio.